 - Typical MOQ: 150 to 400 units per style

-- Capacity: Mid-size, focused on quality-tier rather than volume
+- Capacity: Mid-size, focused on quality-tier rather than volume; typical run sizes 200 to 2,000 units

-- Certifications: OEKO-TEX commonly, increasingly GRS for recycled programs
+- Certifications commonly held: OEKO-TEX Standard 100, increasingly GRS for recycled programs

 - Best for: Elevated streetwear and premium casualwear brands.
 Particularly strong on heavier-weight jerseys (350 GSM+) and blended cotton/Tencel programs.